 - Take the pumpkin bread dough that is infused with vanilla, pumpkin spice and cinnamon split it into 14 balls.

-- Roll out each one into a rope and carefully tie each one into a knot.
-Here comes the fun part:
+- Roll out each one into a short rope and carefully tie each one into a knot.
+Or shape any way you’d like.

 - Dip the knots into melted butter and roll them in a cinnamon-brown sugar-pumpkin spice mixture.

-- After they are all covered in sugary goodness, you can sprinkle the rest of the brown sugar mixture on top, and there’s a streusel to give it one more cinnamon sugary boost.
+- After they are all covered in sugary goodness, top with the cinnamon crunch streusel to give it one more cinnamon sugary boost.

 Whew!
 That’s a lot of sugar, right?